-The Supervisory Board of MLP SE strives to further intensify its future efforts with respect to diversity and, particularly, an appropriate consideration of women when appointing members of the Executive Board.
-The Supervisory Board gives specific regard to applications from suitable female candidates in its selection procedures.
-For the first time in the financial year 2014, the Supervisory reviewed this aspect and will undertake further measures so as to build on the Group-wide overall concept already passed by the Executive Board for the implementation of the respective GCGC 2017 recommendation (considering diversity when making appointments to executive positions) and also achieve an appropriate consideration of women within the Executive Board of the Company, taking into account the Company's specific situation.
-In 2020, the Supervisory Board confirmed the target of at least 25 percent for the proportion of women on the Executive Board - which currently only comprises three persons - and set itself the end of the financial year 2025 as the implementation deadline.
+The Supervisory Board of MLP SE strives to further intensify its future efforts with respect to diversity and, in particular, an appropriate consideration of women when appointing members of the Executive Board.
+The Supervisory Board gives specific consideration to applications from suitable female candidates in its selection procedures.
+For the first time in the financial year 2014 the Supervisory Board reviewed this aspect and will undertake further measures in order to build on the Group-wide overall concept already passed by the Executive Board for the implementation of the respective GCGC 2017 recommendation (considering diversity when making appointments to executive positions) and also achieve an appropriate consideration of women within the Executive Board of the Company, taking into account the Company's specific situation.

+In 2020, the Supervisory Board confirmed the target of 25 percent for the proportion of women on the Executive Board - which currently only comprises three persons - and set itself the end of the financial year 2025 as the implementation deadline.

 The Supervisory Board is of the opinion that the state of implementation achieved to date is not yet sufficient to meet the requirements set out in recommendation B.1 of the GCGC 2019.
-MLP therefore declares it will deviate from this recommendation at present, in the financial year 2020 and in the financial year 2021.
+MLP therefore declares that it will deviate from this recommendation in the financial year 2021 and in the financial year 2022.